 Advantages and Disadvantages of Becoming a Doctor

 Many advantages and disadvantages come with being a doctor.
 This article sites some of the career's most notable rewards and challenges, including income, prestige, helping others, job-related stress, long work hours and legal challenges.

 What are Advantages and Disadvantages of Becoming a Doctor?

 Doctors enjoy many perks in their profession.
 The benefits below highlight some of the advantages that come with being a doctor.

 Many doctors find it rewarding to help improve or save the lives of others.
 Getting respect for their work and contributions in the community is yet another benefit for doctors, according to the Association of American Medical Colleges (www.aamc.org).

 Salary, which varies according to experience, specialty and setting, is also an advantage for physicians.
 Most physicians enjoy above-average earnings.
-For example, according to the U.S. Bureau of Labor Statistics, family and general practitioners earned a median compensation of $186,044 in 2008.
-Specialist doctors earned about $339,738.
+For example, according to the U.S. Bureau of Labor Statistics, family and general practitioners earned a median compensation of $172,020 in 2012.

 A study conducted in 2002 by the American Medical Association showed that physician satisfaction varied by specialty; however, in general, about 42% of physicians showed satisfaction with their career.
 Other factors that contribute to personal growth may include research and training opportunities and the freedom to provide quality healthcare.

 While being a doctor definitely has its advantages, the profession proves challenging as well.
 The following factors are just some of the disadvantages that come with the job.